kksgandhi/personal_site/Boston restaurants.md

 ### North End

- - Mike's Pastries!!!
+ - Mike's Pastries!
- - Modern Pastry (Less Canolis than Mikes, more everything else)
+ - Modern Pastry!
+(Less Canolis than Mikes, more everything else)
  - Galleria Unberto (6 BTT)
  - Bova's
  - Regina's Pizza (though only the North End one, the others are crap)